mabatko/Gaming-in-AWS/README.md

 - All G and VT Spot Instance Requests
 - Running On-Demand All G and VT instances

 In my case, both were set to 0 vCPU.
 I requested increase to 4 vCPU (because g4ad.xlarge has 4 cores).
-At first my requests were auto-declined, because I don't have high AWS bills (as a reason for decline AWS stated that they are protecting me from unexpectedly high bill).
+At first my requests were auto-declined, because I don't have high AWS bills (as a reason for decline AWS stated that they are protecting me from unexpectedly high invoice).
 I appealed the decision and re-opened the requests.
 I argued that I'm certified AWS solutions architect and developer (which I really am :)) and hopefully I know what I'm doing.
 Humans took over the requests and my limits were increased in about a day.

 ### VPC, subnet, instance profile, etc...